Become a Member of MSPRA!

 Choose Your Membership

-Available to anyone who has been an active member of MSPRA for at least five years, and who is no longer providing public relations services to schools in Michigan.
-Retired members maintain all rights of Professional Membership.
+Retired membership is available to anyone who has been an active member of MSPRA for at least five (5) years and who is no longer providing public relations services to schools.
+Retired members maintain all rights of Professional membership.

 Consider Joining an MSPRA Committee

 Membership on an MSPRA committee provides new opportunities to network with your fellow professionals as well as gain additional knowledge.

 Elevates the practitioner and school public relations by identifying and recognizing professional school communicators and their districts through the MSPRA School Communicator and Superintendent Communicator of the Year Awards, MSPRA Gold Medallion Award for programs and projects, constructive peer-review feedback on communication strategies and activities, APR (Accredited in Public Relations) Certification, and application to the National School Public Relations Association for the Distinguished Chapter Award.
 The Awards and Recognition Committee chairperson works with volunteers to coordinate committee activities.